SH3 domain

-The SRC Homology 3 Domain (or SH3 domain) is a small protein domain of about 60 amino acid residues.
+The SRC Homology 3 domain (or SH3 domain) is a small protein domain of about 60 amino acid residues.
 Initially, SH3 was described as a conserved sequence in the viral adaptor protein v-Crk.
 This domain is also present in the molecules of phospholipase and several cytoplasmic tyrosine kinases such as Abl and Src.
 It has also been identified in several other protein families such as: PI3 Kinase, Ras GTPase-activating protein, CDC24 and cdc25.
 SH3 domains are found in proteins of signaling pathways regulating the cytoskeleton, the Ras protein, and the Src kinase and many others.
 The SH3 proteins interact with adaptor proteins and tyrosine kinases.
 Interacting with tyrosine kinases, SH3 proteins usually bind far away from the active site.
 Approximately 300 SH3 domains are found in proteins encoded in the human genome.
-In addition to that, the SH3 domain was responsible for controlling protein-protein interactions in the signal transduction pathways and regulating the interactions of proteins involved in the cytoplasmic signaling.
+In addition to that, the SH3 domain is responsible for controlling protein-protein interactions in signal transduction pathways and regulating the interactions of proteins involved in cytoplasmic signaling.